adrienbrault/instructrice/README.md

 - [symfony/serializer][sf_serializer] integration to deserialize LLMs outputs
 - Streaming first/only.
 - Correctly parses/deserializes incomplete JSON during streaming.
 - A set of pre-configured LLMs with the best settings.
-  - Just set your API keys and try the different models.
-  - No need to think about the model name, json mode, function calling, etc.
+Set your API keys and switch between different providers and models without having to think about the model name, json mode, function calling, etc.

 ## Installation and Usage